Go backTen things breast cancer taught me

 5. …but don’t gain weight

-You’d think you’d at least lose weight but, first time around, I gained about 15 pounds which took 12 months to shift.
+You’d think you’d at least lose weight but, first time around, I gained about 15 pounds which took 12 months to lose.
 This year, when I was having treatment, I decided to see if gentle exercise would stop the weight gain before it started.
 I began walking, then jogging very, very slowly around the block, eventually building up to three miles a day.
 I didn’t gain weight; I lost it, but all the time feeling healthier and more energetic.
 So I haven’t stopped.

 6. Go hippy